Date: Tue, 4 Jul 2006 (delayed)

 east of the southern tip of India, and a small fragment of Gondwanaland.
 A

-highlands.
-This implies a geological history somewhat different from
+central highlands area.
+This implies a geological history somewhat different

-neighboring India, but I have no idea what that may have been.
-Situated well
+from neighboring India, but I have no idea what that may have been.
+Situated

-marine-influenced climate is significantly pleasing with temperatures much more
+marine-influenced climate is significantly pleasing, with temperatures much

-moderate than on the Indian mainland which was sweltering in the low 40’s.
-The
+more moderate than on the Indian mainland which had been sweltering in the low 40’s.

-air is noticeable damper than the mainland as well, feeling about as humid as
+The air is noticeably damper than the mainland as well, feeling about as humid

-Malaysia was at the start of the Stage, with the southwest monsoon starting to
+as Malaysia was at the start of the Stage, more so with the southwest monsoon

-build on the island’s southern coast.
-All of that moisture makes the island one
+starting to build on the island’s southern coast.
+All of that moisture makes

-of the greenest places I had seen in a very long time, which is always lifts my
+the island one of the greenest places I had seen in a very long time, a

 Touring facilities in the